Have you struggled with levelling your travel trailer?

 - Place the blocks into position and drive your travel trailer onto the blocks and recheck with the level.
 After doing this several times, you learn how many blocks will be required.
 It is imperative the travel trailer be level for proper operation of your refrigerator.

 - Chock your tires with either a wheel choke or

 - Using your tongue jack to level from front to back.

 Once you get the hang of it, you can level and setup your travel trailer in less than 20 minutes.
-Now you can enjoy your camping trip with a level travel trailer.